grafana/agent/docs/rfcs/0007-multi-tenant-remote-write-in-flow.md

   * the contents of another label
 * The label might already exist on the scraped metric itself.
 * The label might already be set when converting from an OpenTelemetry metric.
-* In prometheus.remotewrite through an external_label field.
+* In prometheus.remote_write through an external_labels field.

 #### Step 2 - Remote write using the tenant HTTP header